Culture and menstruation: Visual arts

 Menstrual art engages with menstrual themes, including blood, pain, menopause and menstrual stigma.
 Although not new in the twentieth century, a noted increase in artistic engagement began in the late 1960s, at the time of second-wave feminism, with artists including Shigeko Kubota, Carolee Schneemann, Judy Clark, Judy Chicago, Catherine Elwes, Marina Abramović, Gina Pane, Ana Mendieta, and later Orlan.
 Since the 1960s, artists have continued to take an interest in menstrual art.
-Menstrual art highlights different issues regarding menstrual joy, taboos and pain.
+Menstrual art highlights different issues regarding activism around shame, menstrual creativity, feminine power, taboos and pain.
+Several South Asian artists including Anish Kapoor, Rah Naqvi and Lyla FreeChild have been working in different mediums such as acrylics, embroidery and menstrual blood.

 In 2015, artist Rupi Kaur was censored by Instagram for posting menstrual art series Period.
 Kaur critiqued Instagram's position, writing: "Thank you Instagram for providing me with the exact response my work was created to critique....
 I will not apologize for not feeding the ego and pride of misogynist society that will have my body in an underwear but not be okay with a small leak, when your pages are filled with countless photos/accounts where women ... are objectified, pornified, and treated [as] less than human".
+She also questioned why Instagram was so keen 'to help keep the public safe from periods.

 Instagram later reversed their decision, and menstrual art has since flourished on the platform.